arc64/www.tecks.co.nz/books/the-problem-to-be-solved/the-move-from-craft-to-evidence-based-practice/index.md

 parent: 'The problem to be solved '
 title: 'The move from craft to evidence-based practice '
 ---
 # The move from craft to evidence-based practice

-::: {#parent-fieldname-text .plain}
 The basic structure of teacher-student interaction and the teaching activities which occur in classrooms have changed little during the past 80 years -- a fact which has been documented many times (e.g. Hoetker &